-- A. Enter the username the global administrator will use when logging into the Threat Analysis Reporter Administrator console.
-The global administrator has the highest level of permissions in the Threat Analysis Reporter interface. - B. Enter the password to be used with that username, and enter the same password again in the confirm password field. - C. Enter the email address of the global administrator, who will be notified via email regarding system alerts.
+- A. Enter the Username the global administrator will use when logging into the Threat Analysis Reporter Administrator console.
+The global administrator has the highest level of permissions in the Threat Analysis Reporter interface. - B. Enter the Email address of the global administrator, who will be notified via email regarding system alerts. - C. Enter the Password to be used with that username, and enter the same password again in the Confirm Password field.